How to Use Aider: Atomic Git Commits & Architect Mode (2026 Guide)

 Step 6: Advanced Features

-Create a .aider.conf.yml file in your project root (or in ~/.aider.conf.yml for global defaults) to persist your preferred settings:
+Drop a .aider.conf.yml in your repo root (or ~/.aider.conf.yml for global defaults) so the whole team shares the same Aider behavior:

 auto-commits: true